FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme.md

 To setup the system for running the QEMU demo, please check these steps.
 ```
 1. Setting up the client-server system
     a.
-Option-1 : The demo can be run on 2 different systems, one with the client running FreeRTOS system in qemu and another running the echo server.
+Option-1 : The demo can be run on 2 different systems, one with the client running FreeRTOS system in qemu
+        and another running the echo server.
     b.
-Option-2 : The demo could also be run on 1 system, with the QEMU client running on Ubuntu Virtual Machine (VM) and the host OS (Windows/MAC/Linux) running the server.
+Option-2 : The demo could also be run on 1 system, with the QEMU client running on Ubuntu Virtual Machine (VM) and the
+        host OS (Windows/MAC/Linux) running the server.

 2. Setting up MAC and IP Address
     a.
-Local FreeRTOS MAC address : Set a unique MAC address for the QEMU client
+Local FreeRTOS MAC address( configMAC_ADDR0~3 ) : Set a unique MAC address for the QEMU client
     b.
 Local Host IP address : IP of the system running the Qemu client
     c.
-The Local FreeRTOS IP address should be an unused local IP on the QEMU network.
+The Local FreeRTOS IP address( configIP_ADDR0~3 ) should be an unused local IP on the QEMU network.
     d.
-The subnet mask, Gateway and DNS address should match that of the QEMU client network.
+The subnet mask( configNET_MASK0~3 ), Gateway( configGATEWAY_ADDR0~3 ) and DNS address( configDNS_SERVER_ADDR0~3 )
+        should match that of the QEMU client network.
     e.
-Echo server address : IP of the system running the echo server .
+Echo server address( configECHO_SERVER_ADDR0~3 ) : IP of the system running the echo server .
 ```
 A block diagram to show the QEMU demo setup process :